The Harvest Beanie Crochet Pattern

 Crochet Shell Stitch Hat!

-Another pattern that wasn’t planned.
+This crochet hat has a beautiful texture because of the alternating shell stitches.
+This hat wasn’t part of the plan!
 I’ve got this really cool sketch book with designs and ideas that will someday make their way on to my blog.
 This hat wasn’t part of that book.
 This project was a break from trying to design and I was planning to never release the pattern because someone else had surely already done it.

 As it turns out, there are lots of shell stitch hats.
 There don’t seem to be many that are exactly like this one.
 I asked you, my yarn people, if you wanted it.
 The response was quite specific!
 I bet you can guess the answer since you’ll see the pattern typed up below!